Countdown to your dream dance vacation

 Parasailing is an inexpensive experience that will make memories, doesn't take a lot of time, and they'll pick you up from your hotel.

-Kualoa Ranch: Offers tours of the famous filming locations for movies like Jurassic Park.
+Kualoa Ranch: Offers tours of the famous filming locations for movies like Jurassic Park and stunning views.

 Kaneohe Sandbar: A unique spot where you can walk on a sandbar in the middle of the ocean.